IffyChan/SpeakiRPG-tauri/README.md

 ### Mods

 Put `.js` files in `<config dir>/mods/`.
 Loaded after the built-in script, sorted by filename.
-Open the folder from Settings.
+Enable or disable each mod in Settings (reload the game page with F5 to apply).
+On first run the client copies `example-highlight.js` into that folder.

 `window.SpeakiRPG` API: